-The influence of the ECHR upon Russian family law perhaps has not been so significant as in the field of civil procedure (f.ex.the introduction of a more transparent appellate process instead of system of supervisory review following the Ryabykh group of cases) or the rights of mentally-disabled persons (Shtukaturov group of cases).
-It is mostly due to the fact that in family cases ECtHR decisions had been used by the applicants for the re-opening of their case in domestic procedure.
+The influence of the ECtHR upon Russian family law perhaps has not been so significant as in the field of civil procedure (where,f.ex, a more transparent appellate process instead of system of supervisory review was introduced following the Ryabykh group of cases) or the rights of mentally-disabled persons (Shtukaturov group of cases).
+It is mostly due to the fact that ECtHR judments in family matters had been used by Russian applicants for the re-opening of their case in domestic procedure rather than urged a Russian legislator to amend legislation.

 The Notion of Family Life